MicrosoftDocs/Edge-Enterprise/edgeenterprise/scribble-ie-mode-faq.md

 ### How do I force a site to open in Internet Explorer 11?

 Internet Explorer 11 is being retired, and Microsoft Edge is the answer for accessing legacy and modern websites.
-If a legacy website doesn’t render or work correctly in Microsoft Edge you can use the IE mode feature in Microsoft Edge.
+If a legacy website doesn’t render or work correctly in Microsoft Edge, you can use the IE mode feature in Microsoft Edge.

 You can force a website to load in IE 11 by using the reload in IE mode feature.
 For more information, see  [Enable the local site list experience](/deployedge/edge-ie-mode-local-site-list#enable-the-local-site-list-experience).

 ### How do I force a site to open in Microsoft Edge?

-If you have Microsoft Edge installed and if it’s the default browser (configured by either via policy or manually), then all websites should open in Microsoft Edge unless a site is listed in the compatibility list.
+If Microsoft Edge is the default browser (configured by either via policy or manually), then all websites should open in Microsoft Edge unless a site is listed in the compatibility list.

 If a website still loads in Internet Explorer 11 and if you don’t need Internet Explorer 11, you can disable it.
 For more information, see [Disable Internet Explorer 11](/deployedge/edge-ie-disable-ie11).

-If a website happens to load in IE mode in Microsoft Edge it’s because of an IE mode policy or a manual configuration that’s forcing Microsoft Edge to load the site in IE mode.
+If a website happens to load in IE mode in Microsoft Edge, it’s because of an IE mode policy or a manual configuration that’s forcing Microsoft Edge to load the site in IE mode.
 Make sure you check the site in question to verify that it’s not in the IE Site list or in IE mode.
 You can do that by running [IE mode diagnostics](/deployedge/edge-ie-mode-faq#get-general-diagnostic-and-configuration-information).
 Explore our [troubleshooting guide](/deployedge/edge-ie-mode-faq) to identify and fix any other issues.

 ## Things that don't work

 ### You're unable to configure IE mode feature in Microsoft Edge

-Verify you have followed the [prerequisites](/deployedge/edge-ie-mode#prerequisites) for IE mode, which includes enabling Internet Explorer 11 in Windows features.
+Verify you,ve followed the [prerequisites](/deployedge/edge-ie-mode#prerequisites) for IE mode, which includes enabling Internet Explorer 11 in Windows features.
 For more information, see  the [Microsoft Edge + Internet Explorer mode](https://query.prod.cms.rt.microsoft.com/cms/api/am/binary/RWEHMs) Getting Started guide and [Internet Explorer (IE) mode troubleshooting and FAQ](/deployedge/edge-ie-mode-faq).

 ### The "Reload in Internet Explorer mode" option is missing